 - a.
 The Code of Commerce and other mercantile legislation. - b.
-The Spanish General Accounting Plan (Plan General de Contabilidad) approved by Royal Decree 1514/2007 (amended by Royal Decree 602/2016, of 2 December), and its sector-specific adaptations and, in particular, Circular 9/2008, of 10 December, issued by the Spanish National Securities Commission (Comisión Nacional del Mercado de Valores or "CNMV") (amended by Circular 5/2016, of 27 July, of the CNMV) (section 2.2 of this Note). - c.
+The Spanish General Accounting Plan (Plan General de Contabilidad) approved by Royal Decree 1514/2007 of 16 November, which has been subjected to various amendments since its publication, the last of which being introduced by Royal Decree 1/2021 of 12 January, and its implementing regulations; as well as in the rest of the commercial legislation in force, and its sector-specific adaptations and, in particular, Circular 9/2008, of 10 December, issued by the National Securities Market Commission (Comisión Nacional del Mercado de Valores or "CNMV") (amended by Circular 5/2016, of 27 July, of the CNMV) (section 2.2 of this Note). - c.
 The mandatory standards approved by the Spanish Accounting and Auditing Institute (Instituto de Contabilidad y Auditoría de Cuentas) based on the Spanish General Accounting Plan and supplementary standards thereto and those approved by the CNMV applicable to the Company. - d.
 All other applicable Spanish accounting standards.